Hidden-variable theory: Bohm's non-local hidden-variable theory

+Hidden-measurement models

+For a single qubit, deterministic hidden-variable models are easy to construct and are not excluded by any no-go theorem: John Stewart Bell gave such a model for a spin-½ particle in 1966 as a counterexample to von Neumann's proof, and Kochen and Specker gave another in 1967, while showing that no non-contextual model exists in three or more dimensions.

+In the hidden-measurement approach introduced by Diederik Aerts in 1986, the hidden variables are located not in the state of the system but in the interaction with the measuring apparatus.
+In the simplest version, the qubit state is a point on the Bloch sphere that is projected orthogonally onto the measurement axis; an elastic band stretched between the two poles of the axis breaks at a uniformly distributed random point, and the state point is pulled to the pole on its side of the break.
+The probability of reaching the pole $+1$ is $(1+z)/2$, where $z$ is the coordinate of the state point along the axis, which is exactly the Born rule.
+Each individual outcome is determined once the breaking point is fixed, so the indeterminism of quantum mechanics is attributed to a lack of knowledge about the measurement interaction rather than about the state.
+The model was later extended to systems with an arbitrary number of states by means of an extended Bloch representation.
+Hidden-measurement models are contextual by construction, since the hidden variable belongs to the measurement setting, and are therefore not affected by the Kochen–Specker theorem; for entangled systems they must, like all deterministic models, be nonlocal by Bell's theorem.

 Recent developments

 In August 2011, Roger Colbeck and Renato Renner published a proof that any extension of quantum mechanical theory, whether using hidden variables or otherwise, cannot provide a more accurate prediction of outcomes, assuming that observers can freely choose the measurement settings.
 Colbeck and Renner write: "In the present work, we have ... excluded the possibility that any extension of quantum theory (not necessarily in the form of local hidden variables) can help predict the outcomes of any measurement on any quantum state.
 In this sense, we show the following: under the assumption that measurement settings can be chosen freely, quantum theory really is complete".

 In January 2013, Giancarlo Ghirardi and Raffaele Romano described a model which, "under a different free choice assumption [...] violates [the statement by Colbeck and Renner] for almost all states of a bipartite two-level system, in a possibly experimentally testable way".